SIC-POVMs and orders of real quadratic fields: Weyl--Heisenberg SICs

-For any $\ww$, $\WHL(\ww)$ has cardinality at most $d^2$, and for generic $\ww$, exactly $d^2$. \end{defn} \begin{defn} A \textit{Weyl--Heisenberg covariant SIC} (or simply a \textit{Weyl--Heisenberg SIC}) is any $S(\vv):=\WHL(\vv)$ for which $\PPi(S)$ is a $d$-dimensional SIC.
+\begin{defn} A \textit{Weyl--Heisenberg covariant SIC} (or simply a \textit{Weyl--Heisenberg SIC}) is any set of Weyl--Heisenberg complex lines $S =S(\bv) :=\WHL(\bv)$ for which $\PPi(S)$ is a $d$-dimensional SIC.
 We denote the set of all Weyl--Heisenberg SICs in dimension $d$ as $\WHSIC{d}$. \end{defn}